Basic Law Enforcement Training (BLET)

 After successfully completing this program, students are eligible to take the written Comprehensive State Certification Examination, which is one of the requirements mandated by the North Carolina Administrative Code for employment as a police officer or deputy sheriff.

 The Guilford Technical Community College's Basic Law Enforcement Training Academy participates in the CALEA (Commission on Accreditation for Law Enforcement Agencies) Training Academy process.
-As a part of this process, we provide an opportunity for public feedback via the CALEA Portal which can be located here: Accreditation Public Comment Portal (calea.org)
+As a part of this process, we provide an opportunity for public feedback through the CALEA Portal: Accreditation Public Comment Portal (calea.org).

 Upcoming sessions will begin on April 1, 2024, and Aug.
 1, 2024.